 What does ARV stand for?

-In , ARV stands for After .
-It is an of what a home will be worth, after renovations have been completed.
-The underlying goal of a fix and flip is to increase the ARV of the , in order to maximize when it is sold.
+In real estate, ARV stands for After Repair Value.
+It is an estimate of what a home will be worth, after renovations have been completed.
+The underlying goal of a fix and flip real estate investor is to increase the ARV of the property, in order to maximize profit when it is sold.

 Table of Contents

-The primary objective when calculating ARV is to gain an accurate understanding of how much the renovations will add to the .
-Each comp that you identify effectively serves as a reliable reference point for estimating the market of the home.
+The primary objective when calculating ARV is to gain an accurate understanding of how much value the renovations will add to the property ‘s arv.
+Each comp that you identify effectively serves as a reliable reference point for estimating the market value of the home.
 Using comps makes it possible to determine if the repair cost will increase the value of the home, and help you estimate how much profit you can potentially make when house flipping.
 It is the most tried and trusted method for finding out how much your home is worth, after repairs have been completed.

-- Step 2: Calculate the average price per square foot
+- Step 2: Work out the average price per square foot of the comps

-- Step 3: Multiply the average price per square foot of the by the of to workout the
+- Step 3: Multiply the average price per square foot of the comps by the square footage of the investment property

 Example Demonstrating How ARV Is Calculated